 Since the 1920s, when the pogo stick first appeared, kids of all ages have tried to master the skill and balance necessary to bounce.
-Available in small (44-86 lbs.) or large (86-160 lbs.), so siblings and friends of different heights and ages can all experience the action.
+The Jumparoo Boing! is available in three sizes so siblings and friends of different heights and ages can all experience the action.
+The Jr. holds 40-80 lbs., the Small holds 44-85 lbs., and the Large holds 86-160 lbs.

-This improved, high-quality design also has four handgrips to accommodate different heights.
-And, after a little bit of practice, kids can get the Jumperoo Boing bouncing up to 2 feet high!
+The improved, high-quality design has four handgrips to accommodate different heights.
+The Jr. has a T-shaped handle and is lighter than the other styles; the Small and Large each have a U-shaped handle.
+After a little bit of practice, kids can get the Jumparoo Boing! bouncing up to 2 feet high!

-Available Styles Jumperoo Boing comes in Red or Blue; we'll choose for you.
+Available Styles Small and Large come in red or blue; we’ll choose for you.

 Comments about Product: My 12 year old got the one that he was barely into, weight-wise, and initially found it quite difficult to get going.
 He eventually got on to it, and really enjoyed going out and using it -- challenging himself to do more and more jumps in a row until he was into the 100's.